aliclark/the_wooden_sword/Consciousness  as Metaphysical Realism.md

 How is it actually implemented?

-Is it like an oil painting that one can efficiently tend to specific details, and make efficient alterations as needed with a brush?
+Is it like an oil painting that one can efficiently tend to specific details, and indefinitely make efficient alterations as needed with a brush?

 Or is it like an orchestra, where every musician sends out a different sound and it arrives at the condictor and audience, whose arm movement and facial expressions help guide the future action of the orchestra?